 Customer experience is good karma, I believe.
 You get it right, and you’ll be paid back in folds.
 If you fail them, well, you are over.

 This is the time of brand crises.
-When big brands go out of business because a 3-minute video clip went viral, crashing all the goodwill that millions worth PR painstakingly build.
+When big brands go out of business because a 3-minute video clip went viral, crashing all the goodwill that millions worth of PR painstakingly builds.

 Happy customers brag about you and create this ripple effect that is more effective than any paid marketing.
 Your marketers might complain about impatient customers and skeptical audience.
 But all this skepticism turns into mush when a satisfied customer is doing the talking.
 For all this to align as it should, you have got to focus on the customer journey.